YetiKetil/MI-algorithm/README.md

 git clone https://github.com/markokole/text-similarity-web

 ### Step into directory
-cd text-similarity-web
+cd text-similarity-web/docker

 ### install and setup Docker
-. prepare_docker.sh
+`. prepare_centos.sh`
+This will also reboot the server

 ### Build Docker image
-Login to the instance again, step into the directory `text-similarity-web/docker_production` and build the image: `docker build . --tag=text-similarity-image`
+Login to the server again, step into the directory `text-similarity-web/docker` and follow the README.md file in the folder.

 ### Start container
 `docker run -itd --rm -p5000:5000 --name text-similarity --hostname text-similarity -v /home/centos/text-similarity-web:/local-git text-similarity-image`